Nicolas Bouliane

 Section of a guide that explains wait times

-I also try to find out which of their cultural expectations don’t apply in Germany.
-Immigrants coming from all over the world can be surprised by the most banal aspects of German culture.
-I try to prepare them for the bitter reality.
+I also try to find out which of their cultural expectations don’t apply in Germany, and how the language barrier affects their experience.
+The most banal aspects of German culture can take immigrants by surprise.

 At last, I offer people ways to get help.
 I would love to help everyone individually, and I do answer every email that comes my way, but it’s unsustainable.
 I used to get dozens of emails a week - far more than I could answer - so I have to redirect readers to a curated list of experts.